brianglass/anastasis/files/weekday_vespers1.md

 You have magnified the names of the Princes of the Apostles in the inhabited world, O Saviour.
 They learned the ineffable mysteries of heaven, they gave healings to those on earth, and their shadows<a href="#_ftn15" id="_ftnref15"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[15]</span></a> alone cured the passions.
 The one who was a fisherman worked wonders; the one who was a Jew taught the doctrines of grace.
 Through them, O Compassionate, grant us your great mercy.

-We who are warred upon from every side and take refuge in you, who alone are truly God, offer you the words of your Disciples as we say, Â‘Save us, Teacher, we are perishingÂ’.<a href="#_ftn16" id="_ftnref16"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[16]</span></a> Show now also to our enemies, we beg, that you protect your people and, at the intercession of the Apostles, save them from dangers, overlooking their sins through your great goodness.
+We who are warred upon from every side and take refuge in you, who alone are truly God, offer you the words of your Disciples as we say, ‘Save us, Teacher, we are perishing’.<a href="#_ftn16" id="_ftnref16"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[16]</span></a> Show now also to our enemies, we beg, that you protect your people and, at the intercession of the Apostles, save them from dangers, overlooking their sins through your great goodness.
 Lord, glory to you.

 <span style="color:red">Of the Martyrs.</span>